 Sofitel Lafayette Square is a great luxury stay near the White House, often with much cheaper weekend rates.
 Located 1,300 feet from the White House in Washington, D.C., this historic hotel features an on-site restaurant and lounge.
 Offering French comfort food, Opaline Bar and Brasserie is located on site.

 We previously lived in Washington, DC for four years.
 We our article on 25 Washington, DC tips to avoid missing out.

 The Big Apple is one of the most exciting and diverse cities in the world.
 Take in a Broadway show, stroll Central Park, enjoy great restaurants and hopping nightlife or go on a shopping spree.
 Travelers from around the world enjoy New York City’s bustling energy amid soaring skyscrapers centuries of unique architecture and history.

 New York City has some excellent rooftop bars to lap up views of the city over a drink.
 One I highly recommend is 230 Fifth Rooftop Bar.
 It offers wonderful views of the Big Apple’s skyline including the Empire State Building.
 Enjoy a cocktail and sushi while soaking up the ambiance.

 Enjoy unique highlights like the The High Line, a 1.45 mile long elevated park built atop a former railway line on the lower west side of Manhattan.
-The train line originally opened in 1933 but was abandoned in the early 80s.
+The train line originally opened in 1933.
+It was abandoned in the early 80s.
 It was set for demolition until the community rallied to save the space and turn it into a public park.

-New York City is a great place for cocktails, hence the Manhattan, thought to have been created around 1860.
+New York City is a great place to enjoy cocktails.
+The Manhattan was first created around 1860.
 There’s also a lot of interesting prohibition era history and some cool former speakeasy pubs you can visit, like the William Barnacle Tavern.
 Enjoy mouth watering delis and bakeries in Little Italy.
 Read more fun things to do in New York.